 - Instructions on how to run your project

-- A short summary (a few paragraphs) describing the main technical highlights of your implementation.
+- A write-up of 4-6 pages, describing the main technical highlights of your implementation.

 - A list of references used.
 This could include web sites, books, or papers.

 - If you used any third party code, be sure to document this in your references.

 You project should combine some previous topics from the course and explore at least one new topic.
 You can aim for realism, efficiency, or artistic effect.

 Below are just a few ideas.